The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: The Periapsis Shift in the presence of Aschenbach-Like Effect

-As can be seen in Fig. (\ref{12}), in contrast to Fig. (\ref{4}), here two distinct photon spheres clearly appear beyond the horizon, one in the maximum form and one in the minimum form, according to Fig. (\ref{12b}) for the effective potential $H$.
-The maximum of the potential corresponds to the unstable photon sphere and its minimum to the stable form.
-We see that, in line with our previous research results, black hole structures in massive gravity are actually accurate candidates for demonstrating the Aschenbach-Like Effect.\\ Now, according to Eq. (\ref{(5)}) and Eq. (\ref{(6)}), we plot the $\beta$ function and the second derivative of the potential for this model.\\
+Unlike the case shown in Fig.~(\ref{2}), the spacetime now admits two photon spheres outside the event horizon.
+As illustrated by the effective potential $H$ in Fig.~(\ref{9}), they correspond to a local maximum (U-PS) and a local minimum (S-PS), respectively.
+The existence of an external stable photon sphere indicates that this massive-gravity solution satisfies the geometric condition required for the emergence of the Aschenbach-like effect.
+Now, according to Eq. (\ref{(5)}) and Eq. (\ref{(6)}), we plot the $\beta$ function and the second derivative of the potential for this model.